bopeng20/Real-AODM/README.md

 ![Sample Image](SOFTWARE/sample.png)

 ## Overview
-In here, we present Real-AODM, a Realtime Autonomous Object Detection and Measurement System.
+Here, we present Real-AODM, a Realtime Autonomous Object Detection and Measurement System.
 Leveraging state-of-the-art YOLOv5 for object detection and ArUco marker-based measurement techniques, Real-AODM is designed to perform real-time autonomous detection and measurement of objects using various camera devices.

-This system has been trained and validated using images of specific objects such as water bottle caps, external hard drives, and steel plates.
-Experimental results demonstrate that Real-AODM achieves high detection accuracy and highly precise measurements, highlighting its potential for diverse industrial applications.
-The integration of advanced computer vision techniques makes Real-AODM a robust and efficient solution for real-time object analysis.
+This system has been trained and validated using images of objects such as water bottle caps, external hard drives, and steel plates.
+Experimental results demonstrate that Real-AODM achieves high detection accuracy and exact measurements, highlighting its potential for diverse industrial applications.
+Integrating advanced computer vision techniques makes Real-AODM a robust and efficient solution for real-time object analysis.

 ## Installation and Run